Case studies are a powerful tool to increase sales and drive conversions.

 So you doubled a website’s traffic or sales, right?
 How did you do it?
 This is where you sell your products or services simply by saying which ones you used and how they led to the desired result.

 Don’t just say “our online marketing services led to these results.”
-Instead, say something like, ” A three-month social media campaign focusing on Facebook & YouTube and five-month of link building campaign led to an increase in rankings, plus brand exposure led to these results.”
+Instead, say something like, ” A three-month social media campaign focusing on Facebook and YouTube and a five-month link-building campaign led to an increase in rankings and an increase in traffic from 2,000 to 15,000 per month.”

 Don’t worry about giving away your secrets — the goal is to establish your brand as an industry leader and you need to show you know your stuff.